CiscoDevNet/terraform-provider-catalystcenter/docs/index.md

 ### Optional

+- `allow_existing_on_create` (Boolean) **Experimental (use at your own risk).** Allow existing objects in Catalyst Center to be managed.
+If `true`, a POST request that attempts to create an already existing resource will trigger an update instead of failing.
+This behavior is not guaranteed and may not work for all resources.
+This can also be set as the CC_ALLOW_EXISTING_ON_CREATE environment variable.
+Defaults to `false`.
 - `insecure` (Boolean) Allow insecure HTTPS client.
 This can also be set as the CC_INSECURE environment variable.
 Defaults to `true`.
 - `max_timeout` (Number) Timeout in seconds for asynchronous tasks.
 This can also be set as the CC_MAX_TIMEOUT environment variable.
 Defaults to `180`.
 - `password` (String, Sensitive) Password for the Catalyst Center instance.
 This can also be set as the CC_PASSWORD environment variable.